ripienaar/free-for-dev/README.md

   * [ringcaptcha.com](https://ringcaptcha.com/) — Tools to use phone number as id, available for free
   * [sawolabs.com](https://sawolabs.com/) - Simplify login and improve user experience by integrating passwordless authentication in your app.
 5000 free authentications per month.
   * [snyk.io](https://snyk.io) — Can find and fix known security vulnerabilities in your open source dependencies.
 Unlimited tests and remediation for open source projects.
 Limited to 200 tests/month for your private projects.
-  * [Sqreen](https://www.sqreen.com/) — Application security monitoring and protection (RASP, WAF and more) for web applications and APIs.
-Free for 1 app and 3 million requests.
   * [ssllabs.com](https://www.ssllabs.com/ssltest/) — Very deep analysis of the configuration of any SSL web server
   * [StackHawk](https://www.stackhawk.com/) Automate application scanning throughout your pipeline to find and fix security bugs before they hit production.
 Unlimited scans and environments for a single app.
   * [Sucuri SiteCheck](https://sitecheck.sucuri.net) - Free website security check and malware scanner